AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 {{limited-availability-release-note}}

-Establishing a connection between two collaborators (most commonly an advertiser and a publisher) is the prerequisite in Real-Time CDP Collaboration to companies working together on campaigns.
-Publishers and advertisers alike can set up connections, and whichever party initiates the connection will be the *connection owner*.
+Before collaborators (typically an advertiser and a publisher) can work together on campaigns, they must establish a connection.
+This connection allows them to activate audiences, create projects, and run reports on campaign performance.

 ## High-level workflow